 John D. Smith, Rte.
 1, Box 104, Wesson, Miss., Mar.
-14.-Since last report.
-I have preached one or more times at the following places: Conway, La., El Centro, Lynwood, Corcoran, Woodlake, and Porterville, Calif.
-While in Calif., I enjoyed being with several preaching brethren.
-I am now at Big Springs, Tex., attending Bro.
+14.-Since last report, I have preached one or more times at the following places: Conway, La., El Centro, Lynwood, Corcoran, Woodlake, and Porterville, Calif.
+While in Calif., I enjoyed being with several preaching brethren, I am now at Big Springs, Tex., attending Bro.
 Ivey's meeting.
 I am to carry on the work here when he leaves.
 Pray for the work here and other places.

-Gayland L. Osburn, 30321/2 Carmel St., Los Angeles 65, Calif., March 17.-I preached at Forest Grove, Oreg., on the morning of Feb.
+Gayland L. Osburn, 30321⁄2 Carmel St., Los Angeles 65, Calif., March 17.-I preached at Forest Grove, Oreg., on the morning of Feb.
 19, and heard Eddie Nichols preach at Saginaw, Oreg., that night.
 Feb.
-26 and March 11.
-I preached at Saginaw, Oreg.
+26 and March 11, I preached at Saginaw, Oreg.
 Preached at Forest Grove, Oreg., again March 4.
-March 14, preached at Yakima, Wash., with 2 confessions of faults, and March 15. assisted with teaching at Kennewick.
-Wash,
+March 14, preached at Yakima, Wash., with 2 confessions of faults, and March 15, assisted with teaching at Kennewick, Wash.

 Thurman Mink, 405 Shepherd Ave., Lockland 15, Ohio, Mar.
-2 .- I was happy to read of Brethren Joyce, Savage, and McLemore taking their stand for the truth and I feel we should encourage them by using them whenever possible.
+2.-I was happy to read of Brethren Joyce, Savage, and McLemore taking their stand for the truth and I feel we should encourage them by using them whenever possible.
 They should be able to show others the error of their ways.
 Brethren need to lay aside all things not found in the Bible, endeavor to keep the unity, (Eph.
 4:2, 3), and then we could put to silence the ignorance of foolish men (1 Pet.
 2:15).

 Mitchell Mize, 801 Jackson, Texarkana, Ark., Mar.
-11.-The church here continue to meet on Lowell St., each Lord's day morning at 10:30 and Lord's day evening and Wednesday evening at 7:30 P. M. We have enjoyed having Bro.
+11.-The church here continue to meet on Lowell St., each Lord's day morning at 10:30 and Lord's day evening and Wednesday evening at 7:30 F. M. We have enjoyed having Bro.
 Billy Bywater of Shreveport, with us Feb.
-12, Bro.
+12. Bro.
 James Orten, Paris, Tex., Feb.
 19, and Bro.
 Dorman Bryant, Little Rock, Feb.
 25-26.
 I was happy to attend the wedding of Bro.
 Tommy Shaw and Sister Betty Tichenor of Crane, Mo., Feb.
 23. It was a lovely informal wedding in the Shaw home here in Texarkana.
 Bro.
 Jimmy Shaw officiated.

 Gene Hopkins, 1105 W. 21, Tulsa, Okla., Mar.
-12 .--Since last report, Bro.
+12.-Since last report, Bro.
 Oscar Whitson gave 2 good lessons, and Bro.
 G. B. Harrell preached for us 3 times.
 Bro.
 Harrell is very capable.
 He has been preaching for about 50 years.
 About 2 years ago, Bro.
 Miller converted him on the use of fermented wine in the Lord's Supper, and he has been preaching for the faithful brethren since then.
 He is very willing to work and would be beneficial to any congregation, I believe.
 He is to be with us again Mar.
 24, 25.

 Tommy Shaw, 1714 Jackson, Huntington, W. Va., Mar.
-16.-Recently, I have preached at Golden and Broken Bow, Okla., Dallas, Tex., and Youngstown, Ohio.
+16.-Recently, I have preached at Colden and Broken Bow, Okla., Dallas, Tex., and Youngstown, Ohio.
 The first of March, I began some mission work for the church at Huntington, and we hope much will be accomplished.
 Our first work was with the church at Fairmont.
 This is a young congregation and their church building is not yet completed.
-They are very fine peothe 18th.
+They are very fine people and our stay among them was enjoyable.
+The week's meeting resulted in one baptism.
+Mar.
+14, I began a short meeting at Clintonville which will continue until the 18th.